LucyZhao19/project/README.md

 `rm project.zip`

-Download Option 2:
-Download the following folders from this google drive link: https://drive.google.com/drive/folders/1Ca8MNlBiNXYzEubC6i33GsYCerNvKAHN?usp=drive_link

-The link includes a "hg38.zip" folder, which contains the human reference (hg38) chromosome data.
-Note: the hg38 human reference chromosomes are downloaded from: https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/.
-I than used samtools faidx commands to generate the .fa.fai files and used bwa index to generate the .fa.amb, .fa.ann, .fa.bwt, .fa.pac, and .fa.sa files.

-Do the following in a command line interface (bash):
-Clone CS50_final_project git repo:

-`git clone https://github.com/LucyZhao19/CS50_final_project.git your_directory`
+- Alternatively, if the above method fails, the user can also find the project through git: `git clone https://github.com/LucyZhao19/project.git your_directory`

-Set "CS50_final_project" as the current working directory:
+Set "project" as the current working directory:

-`cd your_path/CS50_final_project`
+`cd your_path/project`

-Place the downloaded folder in your "CS50_final_project" directory.
+Move the hg38 folder into the current working directory.

+`mv your_path/hg38.zip .`

 Then, unzip hg38.zip:

 `unzip hg38.zip`

-Check if the unzipped folder exists in the directory:
+Check if the unzipped folder exists in the directory.
+A "hg38" folder should appear in the directory.

 `ls`

-A "hg38" folder should appear in the directory.
 If the unzip is successful, the user can remove hg38.zip:

 `rm hg38.zip`

-Create the environment "snakemakeCS50" through conda:
+Create the environment "snakemakeCS50" through conda (this step may take >30 min):

-`conda init`

 `conda activate base`